 The U17 PLAnkton:

 This PLA is CPLD based and uses a XC9536XL chip.
 This chip consumes only 20mA and it runs very cool!
 The U17 PLAnkton is created by Eslapion and e5frog and should be compatible with all versions of the Commodore 64 (including the Assy 326298 long boards) as well as the C64 Reloaded boards (link).
 Furthemore, it should run all cartridges (i.e. Epyx FastLoad & Super Zaxxon), which some of the EPROM based solutions fails to do.
 In this context, the cartridge version of Super Zaxxon uses a flip-flop to toggle access between the upper and lower half of one of its two ROMs.
-This causes it to be very sensitive to any timing problem a PLA may have.
+This causes it to be very sensitive to any timing problem a PLA might have.

 The PCB is equipped with gold plated pins and it basically does what it is expected to do – run all your C64 gear and peripherals without any hassle!